TongLing916/tongling916.github.io/_posts/2018-10-31-Review-SLAM-Part-I-And-II.md

 #### 3.3 Structure of Probablistic SLAM

+$$\quad$$ The most important insight in SLAM was to realize that the correlations between landmark estimates increase _monotonically_ as more and more observations are made.

 ### 4. Solutions to the SLAM Problem

 #### 4.1 EKF-SLAM

+__Convergence:__ In the EKF-SLAM algorithm, convergence of the map is manifest in the monotonic convergence of the determinant of the map covariance matrix $$P_{mm,k}$$, and all landmark variances converge toward a lower bound determined by initial uncertainties in robot position and observations.

+__Computational Effort:__ Computation grows quadraticallly with the number of landmarks.

+__Data Association:__ The standard formulation of the EKF-SLAM solution specially fragile to incorrect association of observations to landmarks.
+The "loop-closure" problem, when a robot returns to re-observe landmarks after a large traverse, is especially difficult.
+The association problem is compounded in environments where landmarks are not simple points and indeed look different from different view-points.

+__Non-linearity:__ Non-linearity can be a significant problem in EKF-SLAM and leads to inevitable, and sometimes dramatic, inconsistency in solutions.
+Convergence and consistency can only be guaranteed in the linear case.

 #### 4.2 Rao-Blackwellised Filter

+$$\quad$$ Fast-SLAM with its basis on recursive Monte Carlo sampling, or particle filtering, was the first to directly represent the non-linear process model and non-Gaussian pose distribution.

+$$\quad$$ When conditioned on the trajectory, the map landmarks become independent.
+This is a key property of FastSLAM, and the reason for its speed: the map is represented as a set of independent Gaussians, with linear complexity, rather than a joint map covariance with quadratic complexity.

+$$\quad$$ There are two versions of FastSLAM.
+They differ only in terms of the form of their proposal distribution and, consequently in their importance weight.

 ### 5. Implementationsof SLAM